 When you use these questions with our check-in meeting option before your one-on-one call, you and your team member set the agenda for your call.
 You both know what you’ll be talking about, and you can cover several areas more quickly for a solid, productive call.

-Knowing if your team member is struggling by simply asking is paramount to avoiding conflict later on.
+Knowing if your team member is struggling by simply asking is paramount to avoid conflict.
 If they are heavily stressed in their personal life, that leaks into work time.
 If they are conflicting with another team member, you can handle that before anything is blown out of proportion.

 Open Your Ears, Close Your Mouth

-You’ve heard it before, but it bears repeating; listen, especially in 1 on 1 meetings.
+You’ve heard it before, but it bears repeating; listen, especially in one-on-one meetings.
 When there is a conflict it is even more important to listen and let people involved feel heard.
 Like this article from SideRoad suggests, you can’t argue with feelings, you can understand them and show empathy, but only by listening first.

 “Listen first.
 Give your opponents a chance to talk.
 Let them finish.
 Do not resist, defend or debate.
 This only raises barriers.
 Try to build bridges of understanding.”
 Dale Carnegie